Director of Communications (Office of the Prime Minister)

-The Director of Communications in the Prime Minister's Office (Directeur de la Communication au Cabinet du Premier Ministre) is one of the most senior roles in the Canadian Prime Minister's Office, reporting directly to the prime minister and his or her chief of staff.
+The Director of Communications in the Prime Minister's Office (Directeur de la Communication au Cabinet du Premier Ministre) is a senior role in the Canadian Prime Minister's Office.
 The person is responsible for selling the government's agenda to the media and public.

 Duties

 The portfolio thus encompasses everything from speech writing, communications packages, coordinating announcements, creating media appearances for the Prime Minister, crafting communications responses, liaising with the media, coordinating with ministers' and Members of Parliament's offices, and responding to government controversies.

 The position's grueling hours are close only to the Prime Minister's Chief of Staff and Director of Policy.

 Since 2006 only half of the directors have lasted more than one year, with the average in the position being just 395 days, or roughly 13 months.
 The longest serving director is Kate Purchase, who served as Justin Trudeau’s first communications director from October 2015 to December 2019.
 The shortest duration was just 32 days with William Stairs, who left shortly after Prime Minister Stephen Harper was elected with a minority government.